Esther125/OAuth2-Implementation/README.md

 The app will run on http://localhost:3000 after you build it successfully.

 ### Run Spring Authorization Server
-Execute `SpringAuthorizationServerExampleApplication.java` to start the server.
+Execute `SpringAuthorizationServerExampleApplication.java` in `qrcode-spring-authorization` folder to start the server.
 The server will be accessible at http://localhost:8080.

 ### Testing with Postman